Inverse cascade anomalies in fourth-order Leith models: Chasing the -cycles

-{The NLS system with $\alpha=2$ is a degenerate system for which the isolated fixed point $P_+$ has escaped to infinity.
-Still, one can still identify a formal change of stability and Hopf-bifurcation at finite $x_H=0.5$.
+\corr \paragraph{Bifurcations towards the NLS $\infty_*$- cycle.} \rroc \corr The 3D NLS system with $\alpha=2$ is a degenerate system for which the isolated fixed point $P_+$ has escaped to infinity.
+The continuation algorithm then cannot be properly initiated from the Hopf point; To construct the bifurcation diagram at fixed $\alpha=2$, we rely on the Simpson strategy described in Appendix~\ref{sec:continuation}.
+In brief, the strategy consists in generating various co-dimension 2 continuation curves branching from randomly selected points on the continuation curve $\alpha=1,x=x_1$ to $\alpha=2,x=x_2$.
+This initializes the continuation algorithms on various random branches on the plane $\alpha=2$, rather than on the degenerate Hopf point.
+The outcome of the process is represented in Fig.~\ref{fig:LimitCycle_NLS}. \rroc The bifurcation diagram is plotted in Panel~(a) and the respective periods in Panel~(b) of Fig.\ref{fig:LimitCycle_NLS}.
+Panels~(c), (d) and (e) show the 3D projections of the cycles for the values of $x$ marked by the red and white dots in the previous panels.
 The Hopf cycle emanating from infinity corresponds to a periodic orbit of infinite amplitude in the limit $x\to 0.5^+$.
-The bifurcation diagram is plotted in Panel (a) and the respective periods in Panel (b) of Fig.\ref{fig:LimitCycle_NLS}.
-Panels (c),(d) and (e) show the 3D projections of the cycles for the values of $x$ marked by the red and white dots in the previous panels.
-We see a finite cascade of fold bifurcations for several values of the parameter $x$.
-This behavior is similar to the one of the generic systems, which was illustrated above using example of the 3D GW case.
-However, there are also significant differences with the generic case.
-First, in Panel (d) we see that the cycles born in the very first fold bifurcation already have a rather complicated structure with five loops.
-Second, in addition to the folds we observe a flip bifurcation (green dots in panels (a) and (b)) wherein the cycle originating from the Hopf bifurcation changes it stability at $x\approx 0.595$ and an additional cycle with doubled period is born.
-The time periods in Panel (b) show clearly that the new cycle born at $x\approx 0.595$ has a double period with respect to the original cycle marked by the green dot.

-The third difference with the 3D GW case is that, in addition to $x_*$, there are four more values of $x$ at which the cycle periods turn very large (possibly infinite).
-These cycles are not $\infty_*$- cycles because for them, $f_{\min} $ remains finite, as explicit in Panel (a) of Fig.~\ref{fig:LimitCycle_NLS}.
-By inspection, we find that for such $x$ the cycles become very large in the 4D space, and indicate the behavior $f_{\max} \to \infty$; see also Panel (a) of Fig.~\ref{fig:LimitCycle_bridge}.
+From the Hopf point, the diagram features a sequence of fold bifurcations, occurring at various values of $x$.
+While more intricate, this scenario remains qualitatively similar to the generic example represented by the 3D GW case. \corr However, the NLS bifurcation scenario has also a series of distinctive features.
+First, as seen in Panel (d), the cycles emerging from the first three fold bifurcations have rather intricate structure featuring up to seven loops; Panel (d) shows the already complicated pattern at $x\simeq 0.551$ where three cycles exist together.
+Second, in addition to the folds we observe a flip bifurcation, represented by the green dots in Panels (a) and (b) at $x\approx 0.595$: The cycle branching from the Hopf bifurcation then changes its stability.
+Besides, Panel (b) shows clearly that the new cycle emerging at $x\approx 0.595$ has a period twice the original cycle marked by the green dot.
+Third, in addition to $x_*$, there are four more values of $x$ at which the cycle periods turn very large (possibly infinite).
+These cycles are not $\infty_*$- cycles \corr because they remain at finite distance from the origin \rroc, \emph{e.g} $f_{\min} $ remains finite, as explicit in Panel (a).
+Still, such cycles are very large in the 4D phase space, with in particular $f_{\max} \to \infty$; see also Panel (a) of Fig.~\ref{fig:LimitCycle_bridge}.